How to Apply for International Education

 - Apply as early as possible in order to allow enough time to obtain temporary resident visas (if necessary) and study permits, both of which can take several months.

-- It is the student's responsibility to ensure they have enough time to apply for their Study Permit and/ or Student Visa.
+- It is the student's responsibility to ensure they have enough time to apply for their Study Permit and Visa or eTA, as applicable.

 See the chart below to determine the window for applications for each country.